 Note: for your safety and the safety of the wildlife, always keep your distance and never feed any wildlife (or face a hefty fine).

 Thanks to longer daylight hours, a spring visit to Banff National Park means you can spend more time skiing.
 Extended ski hours mean some chairlifts at SkiBig3 resorts remain open until 4:30pm, giving you more time to enjoy the mountains.
 During springtime, there’s also no need to head straight indoors once your ski day has ended.
 If you’re feeling extra energetic after hitting the slopes, keep the adrenaline going into the evening.
 Take up a summer-focused challenge offered at lower elevations, such as:

 8. Send off the season in style

-For guaranteed good times, don’t miss Slush Cup, Banff Sunshine Village’s biggest event of the season, held on closing day (May 22, 2017).
+For guaranteed good times, don’t miss the 95th (ish) annual Slush Cup, Banff Sunshine Village’s biggest event of the season, held on closing day (May 22, 2023).
 This legendary pond skimming contest challenges skiers and snowboarders to skim across a pond of icy water, with a successful few taking home a top prize.
 Punters and participants are known for cranking up the spring vibe a notch or two, seeing out the season in style.

 Our friendly Reservations Team is always happy to share their local knowledge and experience to help you find the best vacation package for your style and budget.
 You can reach them via Live Chat (scroll up for the Live Chat link at the top of our website), or by calling 1-844-754-2443.